WSU-kduncan/s24cicd-JoeyTimm/README-CD.md

 - And to verify docker is working you can run a quick sudo docker run hello-world

 ## Container Restart Script
+- The container restart script is used that the user does not need to type in a bunch of commands everytime a new image is available on dockerhub.
+Although this restart script is not doing the notification that a new image is available, when run, this script will stop the current container, then remove it.
+After this it pulls the new container tagged latest, and runs it.

 ## How to install adnanh's webhook
 - To install adnanh's webhook it is as easy as "sudo apt-get install webhook"